SoongGuanLeong/de_project_usgs_earthquakes/README.md

 5. **Transform (T)** - Modeling: dbt is used to build and test data models.
 It transforms the raw data from the bronze layer into cleaned, structured tables in the silver layer, and then aggregates/prepares data for analytical use cases in the gold layer.

 This project demonstrates a robust, cloud-native approach to building a scalable and maintainable data pipeline for analytical purposes.

+---

+## 🛡️ License

+This project is licensed under the [MIT License](LICENSE).
+You are free to use, modify, and share this project with proper attribution.